 How can you get your record expunged?

 Florida provides a statute that allows you to expunge or seal your record if you qualify (read about seal and expunge differences here).
 The Florida Rules of Criminal Procedure and Administrative Code provide how this is done and what must happen if ordered (read these codes and rules here).
 Additionally, many Clerk of Court websites provide information about this procedure.
 You can represent yourself or hire a lawyer to get this done.
+See, Qualifying for a Florida Expungement or Sealing.

 Can I Expunge My Record For Free?

 You cannot seal or expunge your record for free.
 There are costs involved even if you do not hire a lawyer.
 These are explained below.
+There are many websites out there that can assist you doing your expungement or sealing (know the difference between sealing or expunging a record) on your own – check out my expungement links page.

 How much does it cost to have your criminal record expunged in Florida?